ceph/ceph/doc/cephfs/index.rst

-.. _ceph-filesystem:
+.. _ceph-file-system:

 =================
- Ceph Filesystem
+ Ceph File System
 =================

-The Ceph Filesystem (CephFS) is a POSIX-compliant filesystem that uses a Ceph Storage Cluster to store its data.
-The Ceph filesystem uses the same Ceph Storage Cluster system as Ceph Block Devices, Ceph Object Storage with its S3 and Swift APIs, or native bindings (librados).
+The Ceph File System (CephFS) is a POSIX-compliant file system that uses a Ceph Storage Cluster to store its data.
+The Ceph file system uses the same Ceph Storage Cluster system as Ceph Block Devices, Ceph Object Storage with its S3 and Swift APIs, or native bindings (librados).